cardano-foundation/CIPs/CIP-0032/README.md

 ### Other modes of specifying datums

-We could deprecate the other methods of specifying datums (datum hashes or datum hashes+optional datums).
+We could deprecate the other methods of specifying datums (datum hashes or datum hashes+extra datums).
 However, the other approaches also have some advantages.

 - Transmission costs: creator pays versus consumer pays
     - Inline datums: creator pays
     - Datum hashes: consumer pays
-    - Datum hashes+optional datums: both pay
+    - Datum hashes+extra datums: both pay
 - Min UTXO value costs
     - Inline datums: depends on data size
     - Datum hashes: fixed cost
-    - Datum hashes+optional datums: fixed cost
+    - Datum hashes+extra datums: fixed cost
 - Privacy
     - Inline datums: datum is immediately public
     - Datum hashes: datum is not public until consumed
-    - Datum hashes+optional datums: datum is immediately public, but only to chain-followers
+    - Datum hashes+extra datums: datum is immediately public, but only to chain-followers
 - Communication of datums
     - Inline datums: easy on-chain communication
     - Datum hashes: off-chain communication necessary
-    - Datum hashes+optional datums: complicated on-chain communication
+    - Datum hashes+extra datums: complicated on-chain communication

 Any one of these factors could be important to particular use cases, so it is good to retain the other options.